Gua Tempurung Limestone Caverns

 Gua Tempurung Entrance Fee 2017

-One aspect of the tour that was slightly annoying was that the Gua Tempurung entrance fee 2017 was actually 30 ringgit for adults.
-However, if you have a Malaysian MyKad ID then you can get in for less than half price.
-Additionally, the information we found online indicated the Gua Tempurung entrance fee 2017 was actually 9 ringgit!
+One aspect of the tour that was slightly annoying was that the Gua Tempurung entrance fee 2017 turned out to be 30 ringgit for adults.
+I was annoyed because the information we found online indicated the Gua Tempurung entrance fee 2017 was actually 9 ringgit!
+However, you need to have a Malaysian MyKad ID to get in for that price.
 Unfortunately, my Malaysian drivers license does not substitute for a MyKad!

 For the top of the world tour there are 5 platforms and the pathway is well light.
 In addition, there are handrails so everything is fairly simple and very safe.
 The distance to platform 5 is about 1.9 kilometers and there are 640 steps.
 It was mildly strenuous and certainly nothing to be concerned about.